88-degrees/Book-of-Changes/appendix01s2.md

 1. The process of the formation of the trigrams here is the reverse of that in the preceding hexagram; and is open to the remarks I have made on that.
 Of course the people are full of complacency and pleasure in the labours of their ruler for their good.

 2. The mention of 'the action of wood' has reference to the upper trigram **Xùn ☴**, which is the symbol both of wind and wood.
 From wood boats and ships are made, on which the great stream may be crossed.
 In three hexagrams, this, 59, and 61, of which **Xùn ☴** is a part, we find mention made of crossing the great stream.
-It is generally said that the lower trigram Kăn also symbolises wood; but that is obtained by a roundabout process. **Zhèn ☳** occupies the place of the east in Wan's arrangement of the trigrams; but the east symbolises spring, when the growth of vegetation begins; and therefore **Zhèn ☳** may symbolise wood!
+It is generally said that the lower trigram Kăn also symbolises wood; but that is obtained by a roundabout process. **Zhèn ☳** occupies the place of the east in [Wén](https://en.wikipedia.org/wiki/King_Wen_of_Zhou)'s arrangement of the trigrams; but the east symbolises spring, when the growth of vegetation begins; and therefore **Zhèn ☳** may symbolise wood!
 It was stated on [Bā Guà Figure](bagua.png), that the doctrine of 'the five elements' does not appear in the `I Ching`.
 [Guǎnzǐ](https://en.wikipedia.org/wiki/Guanzi_(text)) takes wood (木 `mù`), 'as a misprint for increase (益 `yì`).'

 3. The words 'heaven dispensing and earth producing' are based on the fancied genesis of the figure from **Qián ☰** and **Kūn ☷** (image hex111000).